Klingri/Vortex.Plus/README.md

 # Introduction
-**VortexPro** (formerly Vortex+) is a high-performance, general-purpose browser extension engineered to enhance the visual and functional experience of the **Vortex** platform.
-Evolved from a simple dark mode project, it has matured into a comprehensive, community-driven toolkit.
+**VortexPro** (formerly Vortex+) is a high-performance, general-purpose browser extension engineered to enhance the visual and functional experience of the [Vortex](https://vortex.towerstats.com/) platform.
+Evolved from a simple dark mode project, it has matured into a comprehensive, niche-driven toolkit.
 - Visit our [website.](https://klingri.github.io/VortexPro/)
-- Other
+- Extra Info
-  - Vortex2plus2 (or Vortex2+2) is allegedly a partial of VortexPro.
-Please note that the two are not compatible, but you can find the Vortex2plus2 project here. [here.](https://github.com/inuk84/Vortex2plus2)
+  - Vortex2plus2 (or Vortex2+2) is allegedly a partial fork of VortexPro.
+Please note that the two are not compatible, but you can find the Vortex2plus2 project [here.](https://github.com/inuk84/Vortex2plus2)
+  - VortexAIS (or Vortex.AIS) is allegedly a partial fork of VortexPro.
+Please note that the two are not compatible, but you can find the VortexAIS project [here.](https://github.com/codep1ltio/Vortex.AIS)
+  - VortexAIS Bot (or Vortex.AIS.BOT) is allegedly a partial fork of VortexPro.
+Please note that the two are not compatible, but you can find the VortexAIS project [here.](https://github.com/codep1ltio/Vortex.AIS)
-  - I am deeply concerned by the misinformation campaign being waged against me by the owner of Vortex2plus2.
+  - I am deeply concerned by the misinformation campaign being waged against me by the [owner](https://github.com/inuk84) of Vortex2plus2.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![GitHub Release](https://img.shields.io/github/v/release/Klingri/VortexPro)